napalm23zero/my-awesome-interviews/README.md

-# Java Awesome Interview
+# Java Awesome Notes

-Here some interview questions and some ridiculously complete answers, to impress your interviewers
+Here some interview/classes questions and some ridiculously complete answers, to impress your interviewers

 ---